ash-project/ash/documentation/introduction/getting_started_phx.md

    end
 ```

-After that all we have to do is configure our resources for the JSON:API.
+After that, all we have to do is configure our resources for the JSON:API.
-In this guide we will only expose an API for the `user` resource, exposing the tweet as is left as an exercise for the reader.
+In this guide we will only expose an API for the `user` resource, exposing the `tweet` resource is left as an exercise for the reader.

 We need to add the extension to our resource and define a mapping between
-the REST verbs and our internal api actions.
+the REST verbs and our internal API actions.

 ```diff
 --- a/lib/my_app/resources/user.ex